msejaz/azure-docs/articles/active-directory/fundamentals/new-name.md

 ### What's changing for Microsoft 365 or Azure AD for Office 365?

 Microsoft Entra ID – currently known as Azure AD – will continue to be available within Microsoft 365 enterprise and business premium offers.
 Office 365 was renamed Microsoft 365 in 2022.
-Unique capabilities in the Azure AD for Office 365 apps (such as company branding and self-service sign-in activity search) will now be available to all Microsoft customers in Microsoft Entra ID Free.
+Unique capabilities in the Azure AD for Office 365 apps (such as company branding and self-service sign-in activity search) will now be available to all Microsoft customers in Microsoft Entra ID for free.

 ### What's changing for Microsoft 365 E3?